apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}
-Because Go doesn't support function overloading, it's recommended to create a new variable for each new `PCollection` to sequentially transform input data.
+It's recommended to create a new variable for each new `PCollection` to sequentially transform input data. `Scope`s can be used to create functions that contain other other transforms
-`Scope`s can be used to create functions that contain other other transforms (called [composite transforms](#composite-transforms) in the Beam SDKs).
+(called [composite transforms](#composite-transforms) in the Beam SDKs).
 {{< /paragraph >}}

 How you apply your pipeline's transforms determines the structure of your